tecracer/demo-transit-gateway/readme.md

 8) `make start-kitchen`

-    Starts the kitchen test instance.
+    Starts the kitchen test instance in VPC Demo_A.
 Takes about 1 minute.

+    If the instance is not created check:
+    - image_id in .kitchen.yml
+    - subnet_id in .kitchen.yml
+    - try `kitchen destroy` to destroy previos instances
+    - try deleting subdir `.kitchen` and retry

 9) `make test-kitchen`